ralch/blog.ralch.com/content/tutorial/golang-debug-with-delve.md

 ### Integration

-Right now the debugger does not integration with any IDE.
+Right now the debugger does not have integration with any IDE.
 Nevertheless, the contributors are working hard to release an API interface that will allow that.
 For now `Delve` can be started from a command line.